 The Texas A&M Veterinary Medical Diagnostic Laboratory (TVMDL) is a member of The Texas A&M University System and is composed of two full-service laboratories, located in College Station and Amarillo, and two poultry laboratories, located in Center and Gonzales.
 With its strategic locations, TVMDL is uniquely positioned to serve the animal industries of Texas.
 TVMDL receives approximately 200,000 accessions and runs an average of 925,000 tests per year.
 Submissions received in the laboratory originate from Texas, neighboring states, and around the world.

 TVMDL employs approximately 100 staff at its College Station location and approximately 30 staff in Amarillo.
-The Center facility has a staff of eight while the Gonzales laboratory employs five.
+Both the Amarillo and College Station locations house BSL-2 and BSL-3 laboratory space.
+The Center facility has a staff of eight while the Gonzales laboratory employs five; both are comprised of BSL-2 laboratory space.
 In its entirety, TVMDL employs over 30 professionals who hold a DVM and/or PhD.
-Many hold board certifications in their specialty.
+Over a dozen hold board certifications in their specialty.

 Texas legislators created TVMDL during the regular session of the 60th Legislature, in 1967; the lab formally opened in College Station in 1969.
 The Amarillo facility opened its doors in 1975.
 In 1991 the 72nd Legislature transferred the Salmonella Pullorum-Typhoid Program, Texas’s complementary program to the National Poultry Improvement Plan, to TVMDL and also granted administrative responsibilities from the Texas Agricultural Experiment Station (now Texas A&M AgriLife Research) for the poultry diagnostic laboratories in Center and Gonzales.
 TVMDL’s mission expanded under new legislative direction to include drug-testing services for the pari-mutuel horse racing industry in 1989 and for the greyhound racing industry in 1992.